akhilrajEth/Jarvis/README.md

 In the future, we want to include more data points and leverage the verifiable risk profile to determine which LP positions to enter since some pools may consist of tokens that are less correlated in the short term.
 We also want to use the profile to determine how much we should allocate to less liquid positions.

 # Future Improvements
-- Hosting Gaia Node on AWS, finetune model
+- Hosting Gaia Node on AWS for production usage, finetune model for consistently optimized agent activity
-- Integrating account management w/ Privy Server wallets
+- Integrating Privy Server wallets for account management & agent spending limits
-    - Spending limits, account based systems etc.
+- Add more verifiable risk metrics to gauge risk with ZkTLS(Investment accounts & spending activity)

+# References
-Pooled ETH in smart contract til validator node funded, then P2P flows fully afterwards SmartContract for P2P Delgating stake: 0xff7584928023CC991D255D4F1E36E9C6B7B8FEeE
+smart contract for pooling P2P validator node: 0xff7584928023CC991D255D4F1E36E9C6B7B8FEeE